mediamonks/plexus/README.md

 ```

 **Agent Properties:**
-- **`instructions`** (string): GCS path to the file containing the instructions (system prompt) for the agent, or the literal instructions themselves.
+- **`instructions`** (string): GOOGLE_CLOUD_STORAGE path to the file containing the instructions (system prompt) for the agent, or the literal instructions themselves.
 If omitted, the agent will attempt to read its instructions from a path constructed as follows: `{instructionsPath from global config}/{agent id}.txt`. **Note**: input and output format instructions are automatically added by Plexus, based on the Catalog configuration.
 - **`context`** (array): List of context fields the agent should receive.
 - **`temperature`** (number, optional): AI model temperature setting (0.0-1.0).
 - **`useHistory`** (boolean, optional): Whether to provide the agent with the conversation history.